Wolfenstein RPG

-Wolfenstein RPG is a first-person shooter and role-playing video game developed by id Software and Fountainhead Entertainment, released in September 2008 for mobile phones and in May 2009 for iOS.
+Wolfenstein RPG is a 2008 role-playing video game developed by id Software and Fountainhead Entertainment and published by EA Mobile.
+It was initially released for Java ME and BREW, before being ported to iOS the following year.

 Plot

 While the original Wolfenstein 3D contained Nazi castles full of swastikas and sour-looking Hitler portraits, Wolfenstein RPG is decidedly lighter in tone, with mutant chickens, romance novels, and a playful giant named Gunther.
 Sgt.
 William "B.J."
 Blazkowicz of the Wolfenstein series of video games, is being held captured by the Axis military.
 He must now escape his captors and try to save the world by defeating the Paranormal Division.
 To stop the Axis' diabolically evil Paranormal Division, he must escape prison, navigate towns, and infiltrate Castle Wolfenstein.
 On his way he can use tools and items he comes across such as boots, fist and toilets.
 He will inflict serious damage with weapons such as a flamethrower, a rocket launcher, and a Tesla.